ErpNetDocs/dev/topics/index.md

 To understand authentication, read about @@name [Identity](identity/index.md).

-## Select an API
+## Select API

-The next step is to choose the correct API:
+Choose the correct API:

 * **[Domain API](domain-api/index.md)** - Object oriented API, based on the [Domain Model](https://docs.erp.net/model/entities/).
 The main API for processing data by web sites, services and other business logic apps.
 * **[Table API](table-api/index.md)** - Limited purpose read-only, fast-forward API based on the raw table data model.
 Intended for Business Intelligence and backup apps, requiring fast dumping of big quantities of raw data.
 * **Data Access API** - Legacy API, exposing table-based methods for retrieving and manipulating data.
 Not documented and not recommended for new developments.

-## Choosing users, authentication and API

-To correctly choose user types, authentication type and API, we have compiled a list of common [application types](application-types.md).
+## Working with the data

+Once you start using any of the APIs, you can get more information how to access the data in the [Working with the data](working-with-data/index.md) section.